XenyxNZ/Arma-3-Performance-Guide/Guide.md

 	*  Generally recommended to keep this at the minimum of what you require for your gameplay.
 * Shadows & shadow distance (when on low/med settings).
 	* Highly recommended to disable shadows, as their FPS reduction is often significant.
+ 	**It is important to also reduce shadow distance to the minimum value, as there is a bug which reduces FPS even if shadows are disabled.**
 	<sub>If you wish to keep shadows enabled, counterintuitively setting them to high/ultra can sometimes yield more performance than low/medium, as this switches most of the shadow rendering computation to the GPU.</sub>

 **GPU taxing settings which contribute to the most FPS loss are:**